giellalt/lang-sme/docs/sme.jspwiki.md

-!!Sets containing sets of lists and tags
+## Sets containing sets of lists and tags

 This part of the file lists a large number of sets based partly upon the tags defined above, and partly upon lexemes drawn from the lexicon.